Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 Before you slice your sample by region, you have to create a single slice for ideally every single transient
 - or as many regions as you can manage before your eventual mental breakdown.

-This is where threshold dependent automatic splicing can really help you out.
+This is where threshold dependent automatic slicing can really help you out.
 After you've done that, convert your slices to a new program and create the corresponding MIDI events, just like in this tutorial.
 Now you have much more freedom to adjust the tempo in the MAIN view.
 Select your desired BPM and it should sound fine unless you go for some really extreme settings.